norachams/Norachams/README.md

 📚 I am a second-year student studying Computer Science and Business Administration double degree.

-💡 I enjoy problem-solving and challenging myself by building and taking on diffuclt projects that I am able to learn from.
+💡 I enjoy problem-solving and challenging myself by taking on diffuclt projects that I am able to learn from.

-🌱 enthusiastic in software and web developement, machine learning and AI.
+🌱 enthusiastic in web developement, software engineering, machine learning and AI.

 🔭 I am currently working at Klick Hleath as a Web Developer Intern.